-610/4660/7 LASER Level 2 Award for Door Supervisors in the Private Security Industry (Refresher) wards is an awarding organisation regulated by Ofqual, the regulator of qualifications, I assessments in England.
+603/5511/6 LASER Level 2 Award for Door Supervisors in the Private Security Industry

+Laser Learning Awards is an awarding organisation regulated by Ofqual, the regulator of qualifications, examinations and assessments in England.

-PURPOSE AND AIM Pre-requisite (from 1 st April 2025) for the renewal of an SIA licence to work as a door supervisor in the OF QUALIFICATIONS private security industry, or for those requiring refresher training.
+PURPOSE AND AIM OF QUALIFICATIONS Pre-requisite for those seeking to work as a door supervisor in the private security industry.
 WHO IS IT FOR?
-Existing Door Supervisor SIA licence holders applying to renew their SIA licence after 1 st April 2025.
-Recommended for licence holders wanting to update their practice.
+New entrants to the sector without a previous award/qualification conferring full or partial exemption.
 ENTRY REQUIREMENTS Minimum age 18.
 Learners must be able to communicate effectively in English (speaking, listening, reading and writing) and centres must have procedures in place for establishing the learners' competence in the use of the English language.
 Learners should as a minimum have English language skills equivalent to: a B2 level qualification on the Home Office's list of recognised English tests and qualifications B2 Common European Framework of Reference for Language (CEFR) an ESOL qualification at (Level 1) on the Ofqual register taken in England, Wales or Northern Ireland an ESOL qualifications Authority (SQA) and taken in Scotland Functional Skills Level 1 in English SQA Core Skills in Communication at Scottish Credit and Qualifications Framework Level 5 Essential Skills Wales Communication Level 1 Learners must hold a current and valid First Aid or Emergency First Aid at Work certificate.
 This must meet the requirements of the Health and Safety (First Aid) Regulations 1981.
-TOTAL QUALIFICATION TIME (TQT) The Total Qualification Time for this qualification is 26 hours.
+TOTAL QUALIFICATION TIME (TQT) The Total Qualification Time for this qualification is 61.
 Total Qualification Time represents the total time a learner may take to achieve the qualification, including both guided learning and all other learning.
-UNITS To achieve the qualification, the learner must achieve all of the following two units: Principles Of Working As A Door Supervisor in the Private Security Industry (Refresher) Application Of Physical Intervention Skills In The Private Security Industry (Refresher) ASSESSMENT Assessment is by multiple choice examination, practical demonstration, oral question and answer/ discussion and trainer observations.
-DATES Operational Start Date: 1 st October 2024 Qualification Review Date: 30 th September 2029 TO DELIVER Centres must meet SIA/Trident Awards' requirements for centre recognition and qualification approval.
+UNITS To achieve the qualification, the learner must achieve all of the following four units: Principles Of Working In The Private Security Industry Principles Of Working As A Door Supervisor In The Private Security Industry Application Of Conflict Management In The Private Security Industry Application Of Physical Intervention Skills In The Private Security Industry ASSESSMENT Assessment is by multiple choice examination, practical demonstration, oral question and answer/ discussion and trainer observations.
+DATES Operational Start Date: 1 st April 2021 Qualification Review Date: 31 st March 2027 TO DELIVER Centres must meet SIA/Trident Awards' requirements for centre recognition and qualification approval.
 Requirements include those around teaching and learning resources, staffing, course and examination venues, record keeping, delivery, assessment, and quality assurance.
+DATES discussion and trainer observations.
+Operational Start Date: 1 st April 2021 Qualification Review Date: 31 st March 2027 Centres must meet SIA/Trident Awards' requirements for centre recognition and qualification appro Requirements include those around teaching and learning resources, staffing, course and examinati